ibm-cloud-docs/pattern-oracle-rac-on-powervs/reference-architecture-oracle-rac-on-powervs.md

     -   Workload PowerVS cluster: Oracle RAC

-Here are the solution component details
+Below are the solution component details

 1. PowerVS systems are created in a PowerVS workspace.
 This workspace acts as a container for all PowerVS instances at a specific geographic region